JacKeTUs/universal-pidff/README.md

 7. Asetek Invicta, Forte, La Prima, Tony Kanaan
 8. ...

+Kernel `pidff` driver will try to probe all devices with HID PID descriptor, so even if your device isn't listed here, it can probably just work (with recent kernel version).
+Version of the driver in this repository will probe only devices with selected VID/PIDs.

 ## What works?
-1. FFB (all effects from device descriptor)
+1. FFB (all effects defined from device descriptor)
-2. All inputs (wheel axis, buttons)
+2. All inputs (wheel axis, buttons, passthrough axis/buttons for wheel (e.g. Moza))

 ## What does not work?
 1. Telemetry functions.
-They are handeled by [Monocoque](https://github.com/Spacefreak18/monocoque)
+It does not depend on the driver itself.
+Telemetry LEDs/shakers can be handled by [Monocoque](https://github.com/Spacefreak18/monocoque).
 2. `Firmware Update` function.
 Use Windows PC or Windows VM at the moment.
-3. Setup through proprietary software.
-May require [some tweaking](#how-to-set-up-a-base-parameters)
+3. Setup through proprietary software may or may not work.
+It does not depend on the driver itself.
+May require [some tweaking](#how-to-set-up-a-base-parameters) in corresponding Wine prefix.

 ## How to install this driver?
 You can install it through AUR package, through DKMS or manually.